Rhode Island Route 37: Recent history

+RIDOT was rewarded a $25 million federal grant was awarded to rehabilitate six bridges along Route 37.
+However, RIDOT is also planning to eliminate the bridge over Power Road and downgrade the Post Road (US 1) eastern terminus interchange to an at-grade signalized intersection.

 Exit list

 RIDOT is currently in the process of converting its sequential exit numbering to mileage-based numbering to conform with federal highway standards.
 In November 2019, RIDOT announced that Route 37 would be part of the third round of exit renumbering to begin on/after December 9, 2019.